 Water is the most important drink for acne management.
 Vegetable-forward juices add nutritional support.
 Herbal teas, particularly spearmint tea for hormonal acne and green tea for its antioxidant content, are useful additions.
 Avoid high-sugar fruit juices, energy drinks, and alcohol.

-Liver-supportive detox juices can help acne indirectly by improving the body's clearance of excess hormones and waste products.
+Detox juice is a popular search term, but juice does not detox acne.
+Vegetable juices may support a healthier diet pattern when they replace sugary drinks.
 Ingredients like lemon, beetroot, and parsley support liver and kidney function.
 The effect is most noticeable for people whose acne appears to track with hormonal fluctuations or digestive sluggishness.

 What is the best juice for acne scars?

 Blueberry, strawberry, cucumber, and lemon.
-Anthocyanins from berries protect skin cells during the healing process and support microcirculation that delivers collagen-building resources to scarred areas.
+Berries provide anthocyanins and vitamin C, which fit a nutrient-rich skin-supportive diet.
 Vitamin C from lemon inhibits excess melanin production that deepens dark marks.
 Drink consistently over months for visible results.

 Can juicing cure acne?